Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

 /// <param name="route">The route to create AFS Builder for.</param>
 /// <param name="builder">The created builder.</param>
 /// <returns>True if a builder could be made, else false (if there are no files to modify this AFS).</returns>
-public bool TryCreateFromPath(Route route, out AfsBuilder builder) {
+public bool TryCreateFromRoute(Route route, out AfsBuilder builder) {
     builder = new AfsBuilder();
     foreach (var group in _routeGroupTuples)